Puppy or Dog Dog Introductions

 This article is geared to puppy or dog-dog introductions for those who do not live in the same household.

-Long long time ago in a galaxy far away when I first started training, I had a dog – Chadwick, who is the dog in my logo – who didn’t like puppies.
+Long long time ago in a galaxy far away when I first started training, I had a dog – Chadwick, who is the dog in my logo – who didn’t particularly want to be around puppies.
 We would go to the dog park and puppies would run up to him wanting to play.

 The first thing he did was stare at them.
 They didn’t go away.
 So he lifted his lip and snarled.
 They still didn’t go away.
 Then he nailed them – he never hurt them, but they definitely went away.